Blog

 4) Connect on a Personal Level

 Salespeople tend to get a bad rap.
-One of the reasons people tend to distrust salespeople is that they know they are being paid to sell a product or service.
+One reason people tend to distrust salespeople is that they know they are being paid to sell a product or service.
 So they feel that any interaction with the salesperson will be disingenuous.
 After all, they only care about making the sale.

 It’s a difficult perception for any salesperson to overcome.
 However, it certainly can be overcome.
 The best way to get customers to let their guard down is by establishing a personal connection with them.
 Easier said than done, we know, but talking a bit about your personal life is often an effective way to develop a relationship.